timgent/data-flare/README.md

 ![Build Status](https://github.com/timgent/spark-data-quality/workflows/Scala%20CI/badge.svg)

 # Spark Data Quality
-A data quality library build with spark and deequ, to give you ultimate flexibility and power in ensuring your data is of high quality.
+A data quality library built with Spark, to give you ultimate flexibility and power in ensuring your data is of high quality.

 Checkout the full documentation here: